 I believe fully in the mind/body connection – how our thoughts, behaviors, emotions, and physical sensations/symptoms are connected to create our life experiences.
 I offer practical suggestions and tools to address each person’s concerns, and ask clients to work between sessions with specific behaviors and skills to allow the work to integrate more quickly.
-A humanistic approach is the foundation of my work, and I primarily utilize mindfulness based and cognitive behavioral techniques, clinical hypnosis, and narrative counseling.
+A humanistic approach is the foundation of my work, and I primarily utilize mindfulness based and cognitive behavioral techniques to increase awareness of thoughts and physical experience.

 Common areas of focus within my practice include

 - Physical symptoms of anxiety, panic, trauma, depression

 - Persistent negative, limiting self beliefs and shame